 Seeing his success, Kris’ friends asked for training plans.
 Then readers of the blog asked for training plans.
 Now he’s written plans for thousands of climbers all over the world and gets just as much satisfaction from their successes as he does his own. (photo by Andy Wickstrom)

-The founder of Elemental Performance + Fitness and Climb Strong, Steve Bechtel has been coaching strength and fitness for nearly 25 years.
+The founder of Elemental Performance + Fitness and Climb Strong, Steve Bechtel has been coaching strength and fitness for over 25 years.
 He is a Certified Strength and Conditioning Specialist (CSCS) and holds a degree in Exercise Physiology from the University of Wyoming.
-Steve is an SFG II, USA Weightlifting Certified Coach, a USA Cycling Elite-level coach, and has been coaching triathlon for over 15 years as a USAT-certified coach.
+Steve is an SFG II, USA Weightlifting Certified Coach, a USA Cycling Elite-level coach, and has been coaching triathlon for over 20 years as a USAT-certified coach.
 A world-renowned expert in the training of rock climbers, he coaches many top-level climbers, and writes extensively on climbing training at the website Climb Strong.
-He is the author of 6 books on training for climbing.
+He is the author of eight books on training for climbing.